valdezpa09/homio/README.md

 ```

-## **Base cards**
+## **Button cards**

-A few base cards that you wont need to touch but just so you know what they are doing
+These are split into two catergories, base and cards.
+Both of these dont really need to be touched, they just hold all the styles for the relvant cards.
+The base directory cards are for generic cards such as time etc and the cards directory is for enitiy cards.

-## **homio_default**
+### **homio_default**

 This is the foundational button card template used across most components.
-It sets consistent styles like font, layout and background effects
+It sets consistent styles like font, layout and the fade in background effects when going between dashboards.

+**Example**
 ```
 homio_default:
   styles: